2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 In parallel, **the visual identity of your community and your meeting plays an essential role in its development**, as it is partly due to this that your initiative will be remembered.
 That is why, **when you create your social networks and communication channels, a logo and banner** must be designed.
 However, this does not require a professional designer, and simple and free tools are available.

 To create its visual identity, the best approach is to start with a significant element or place in your city.
-It could be, for example, the Eiffel Tower in Paris, the bell tower or citadel in Lille, the Monégasque fortress in Monaco, the old port in Marseilles, etc. Starting from this element, you can then design a logo that is more or less elaborate, depending on the desired complexity.
+It could be, for example, the Eiffel Tower in Paris, the bell tower or citadel in Lille, the Monégasque fortress in Monaco, the old port in Marseilles, etc. Starting from this element, you can then design a logo that is as elaborate or as simple as desired, depending on the complexity you aim for.

 To give you some ideas, here are some examples of French community logos: